baoduy/hbd.astro-paper/src/content/blog/az-03-pulumi-private-ask-credential-log-management.md

 export default (
   name: string,
   {
-    //it should be 90 days or more in PRD retentionInDays = 7,
+    //it should be 90 days in PRD
+    retentionInDays = 7,
     rsGroup,
   }: {